fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

       Jupyter plugin for `sphinx`.
     - Related: Document notebook development process (see separate section below)
-1. [In Progress] Write remaining content for all of them.
+1. Write remaining content for all of them.
-1. [In Progress] We need to find a way to present the dashboard in a website where it can't be interactive.
+1. We need to find a way to present the dashboard in a website where it can't be interactive.
 Perhaps with screenshots for the user guides, but the example notebooks are downloadable as Jupyter notebooks.
    [Could we perhaps pre-calculate all metrics and show the interactive dashboard in the example notebooks?
 There may be a sphinx extension for typescript]
-1. [Done] integrate landing page (will be provided by a designer), everything else from the Fairlearn project repositories
+1. integrate landing page (will be provided by a designer), everything else from the Fairlearn project repositories
-1. [Done] add style template from pandas
+1. add style template from pandas
-1. [Currently using fairlearn.github.io] deploy through fairlearn.org
-    - check that all pages are reachable through fairlearn.org
-    - https for fairlearn.org (currently only http works)
-    - [Done] remove API doc from readthedocs
+1. remove API doc from readthedocs
-1. [Done] ensure the navigation from homepage to the other sections works
+1. ensure the navigation from homepage to the other sections works
-    - [Done] manual testing
+    - manual testing
 1. automated testing of navigation/broken links
 1. Add an example notebook to show how to use estimators from various packages with our mitigation techniques.